Nikolay and Medea Figner: Divorce, later lives and recorded legacy

 The Figners divorced in 1904.
 Medea made a tour of South America and returned to continue a solo career at the Mariinsky Theatre in St. Petersburg.
+Her farewell performance was in the title role in Carmen in 1912.

-From 1910 to 1915 Nikolay directed and sang with the Narodny Dom opera company in Saint Petersburg.
-Medea's farewell performance was in the title role in Carmen in 1912.
+From 1910-1915, Nikolay directed and sang with the Narodny Dom opera company in Saint Petersburg.
 In 1917 Nikolay moved to Ukraine, where he taught at the Kiev Conservatory.
 He lost most of his possessions during the Russian Revolution of 1917, and died in poverty in Kiev on 13 December 1918, aged 61.

 Medea left Soviet Russia in 1930 and settled in Paris, where she died on 8 July 1952, at the age of 93.

 Both of their voices can be heard on the LP anthology The Record of Singing, while a comprehensive selection of their recordings was released on compact disc by the Symposium label in 2000.
 This double set of CDs bears the catalogue numbers 1255/1256.

 Importantly, Medea Mei-Figner recorded "Lisa's aria" from The Queen of Spades with the alternative low ending sanctioned by the composer.
 She also made discs of "Vissi d'arte" from Tosca and arias from Werther and Carmen, as well as recording a number of songs, including "Penso" by Paolo Tosti.
 Her voice was considered by contemporary critics to be more beautiful and more impressive than that of her husband.
 He was already past his vocal prime when he and his wife cut their first series of 78-rpm records in St Petersburg in 1901–02 for EMI's predecessor, the Gramophone & Typewriter Company.

 The Danish journalist Knut de Hageman-Lindenkrone conducted a long recorded interview with Medea Mei at her Parisian apartment in 1949, when the singer was 90 years old.
 The interview is in French, although Medea Mei may be heard to speak as well in Italian and Russian with her daughter, who was also present.
 She even sings a few bars of music here and there, including both the first phrase and the last from Liza's aria, 'Midnight is Approaching', from Tchaikovsky's The Queen of Spades, which she had created 59 years before.

-This fascinating hour-long interview, with unique memories of Tchaikovsky and other fabled events of Mme Mei's Saint-Petersburg career, was included in a Rubini Records set of two long-playing records, c.
+This hour-long interview, with memories of Tchaikovsky and other events of Mme Mei's Saint-Petersburg career, was included in a Rubini Records set of two long-playing records, c.
 1975, that also featured Medea Mei-Figner's complete commercially recorded output from the beginning of the 20th century.